jefmud/flask-tornado/README.md

-*Disclaimer - this is not necessarily the most secure or thread-safe way to do things but Tornado can scale, so you could theoretically use the app in a small to medium scale production envornment as a stand-alone app.*
+*Disclaimer - this is not necessarily the most secure or thread-safe way to do things but Tornado can scale, so you could theoretically use the app in a small to medium scale production environment as a stand-alone app.*

 However, to really do things correctly, you would want to use Apache or Nginx front end and set this up as a worker.
 So test, test, test before you go